-When the RDE Device receives a request with data formatted per the Request Data section below, it shall respond with data formatted per the Response Data section if it supports the command.
-Even with a non-SUCCESS CompletionCode, all fields of the Response Data shall be returned.
+2875 When the RDE Device receives a request with data formatted per the Request Data section below, it shall 2876 respond with data formatted per the Response Data section if it supports the command.

-Table 58 - RDEOperationKill command format
+Table 68 - RDEOperationKill command format

-Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR to which the Task's operation was targeted rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation bitfield8 Flags for killing the Operation: [7:2] - reserved for future use [1] - run_to_completion; if 1b, the Operation should be run to completion but no further response should be sent to the MC.
+Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR to which the Task's operation was targeted rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation

+Туре Request data (continued) bitfield8 KillFlags Flags for killing the Operation: [7:3] - reserved for future use [2] - discard_results; if 1b and the RDE Device is in the HAVE_RESULTS state for this Operation, the results of the Operation shall be discarded and the Operation state set to Inactive.
+The MC shall not set the discard_results bit in conjunction with any other bits in the KillFlags.
+In the event that the MC violates this restriction, the RDE Device shall respond with completion code ERROR_INVALID_DATA and stop processing the request.
+[1] - run_to_completion; if 1b, the Operation should be run to completion but no further response should be sent to the MC.
 The MC shall not set the run_to_completion bit without also setting the discard_record bit.
+In the event that the MC violates this restriction, the RDE Device shall respond with completion code ERROR_INVALID_DATA and stop processing the request.
 [0] - discard_record; if 1b and the kill command returns success, the RDE Device shall discard internal records associated with this Operation as soon as it is killed; the RDE Device should not expect the MC to call RedfishOperationComplete for this Operation.
-If the Operation has spawned a Task, the RDE Device shall not create an Event when execution is finished. Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_OPERATION_UNKILLABLE, ERROR_NO_SUCH_RESOURCE }
+If the Operation has spawned a Task, the RDE Device shall not create an Event when execution is finished. Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_OPERATION_UNKILLABLE, ERROR_NO_SUCH_RESOURCE, ERROR_UNEXPECTED }

-12.7 RDEOperationEnumerate command format
+2878 12.7 RDEOperationEnumerate command (0x16) format